Understanding Processing Units (PUs)

 The information in this section applies only to self-service customers.
 For more information, visit the Planet Enables Self-Service Purchasing for Small Customers on Planet Insights Platform blog post on Processing Units.

-Orders API, Subscriptions API, Third Party Data Import API
+Orders API, Subscriptions API, Data API

 Tiles API